safing/web/privacy/index.md

 # Amendment 0.6.
 29/11/2021

-[Removal from Article 5](#article-5-third-party-websites-and-links): The third party service "Stripe" was added after reevaluating the payment service.
+[Revision from Article 5](#article-5-third-party-websites-and-links): The third party service "Stripe" was added after reevaluating the payment service.

 ## Article 19.
 Contact